+Marshall Gerstein has been filing patent applications claiming AI technologies since 2006.
 Between 2012 and 2017, patent application filings claiming AI technologies grew by an average of 28% per year.
-Although AI technologies are being developed in virtually every industry, the bulk of these filings are sectors including telecommunications, transportation, personal electronic devices and computing, life and medical sciences, security, document management, manufacturing, and engineering.
+In 2020, we saw a 43% increase in AI patents filed for clients in industries such as insurance & financial services, information technology, process controls, and agronomics.
+Although AI technologies are being developed in virtually every industry, the bulk of AI filings are sectors including telecommunications, transportation, personal electronic devices and computing, life and medical sciences, security, document management, manufacturing, and engineering.
 Key AI technologies include machine learning, computer vision, natural language and speech processing, control methods, planning and robotics, among many others.

 Marshall Gerstein has assisted clients with AI and intellectual property matters in a variety of technologies and technical industries, including:

 - Chemical analysis